dc-mud/DarkCloud/doc/setup-linux-ubuntu.md

 #### Setup Steps

 1. Login to your server with an SSH account.
-1. Clone the git repository into the directory of yours choice (git clone https://github.com/cs-mud/CrimsonSkies cs-mud)
+1. Clone the git repository into the directory of yours choice (git clone https://github.com/dc-mud/DarkCloud dc-mud)
 1. Change directory to the "src" directory in the repository you just cloned.
-If you are using my naming conventions it would be "cd cs-mud" followed by "cd src".
+If you are using my naming conventions it would be "cd ds-mud" followed by "cd src".
 1. Execute the "make" command to build the code.
 1. After the build succeeds navigate to the area directory "cd ../area"
 1. Set the startup file to have execute permissions "chmod +x startup"